John Martyn: 1990s and 2000s

 Martyn released The Apprentice in 1990 and Cooltide in 1991 for Permanent Records, and reunited with Phil Collins for No Little Boy (1993), which featured rerecorded versions of some of his classic tracks.
 The similar 1992 release Couldn't Love You More was unauthorised and disowned by Martyn.
 Material from these recordings and his two Permanent albums have been recycled on many releases.
-Permanent Records also released a live 2-CD set called "Live" in 1994.
+Permanent Records also released a live 2-CD set titled Live in 1994.
 And (1996) came out on Go!
 Discs and saw Martyn draw heavily on trip-hop textures, a direction which saw more complete expression on 2000's Glasgow Walker.
 The Church with One Bell (1998) is a covers album of blues classics, which draws on songs by other artists, including Portishead and Ben Harper.
 In 2001, Martyn appeared on the track "Deliver Me" by Faithless keyboard player and DJ Sister Bliss.